cs205-group11/amazon-recommendation-system/index.md

 | U3 |    |    |  4 |    |    |  3 |
 | U4 |    |  5 |  2 |    |  5 |    |
 | U5 |  3 |    |    |  5 |    |  4 |

+Now, in order to recommend products to a new user, U6, we must first find users in our dataset who are similar to U6.
+In order to do this, we use a metric called **[cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity)**, where U6 is treated like a vector and compared with other users in the dataset, also treated as vectors.
+We essentially use the [dot product](https://en.wikipedia.org/wiki/Dot_product) between two vectors to compute the angle between them.
+The smaller the angle, the closer the two vectors are to each other and the more similar the users.
+We then recommend U6 products that these similar users have rated highly.

+## Need for Big Data and Big Compute

 Describe the need for big data and big compute here